 Among the different methods for reducing one's tax bill, there are different categories.
 Here's a breakdown of those categories as we see them:

 - Post-Tax, Tax-Deferred

 - Pre-Tax, Tax-Free

 - Tax Deductible, Non-Cash Expenses

 - Capital Gains Tax Deferral

-In the first four in the list, the first word before the comma describes the money going into the account and the second word describes the money as it is withdrawn from the account.
+In the first four in the list, the first word before the comma describes the money going into the account, and the second word describes the money as it gets withdrawn from the account.
 Inside of these categories, there are different methods and account types that grant these tax advantages.
 Continue reading below to see what they are.

-A traditional IRA is an investment vehicle by which dollars are contributed before tax.
-As the traditional IRA grows in value, the growth in the account is tax deferred.
-This means that taxes will not have to be paid until money is withdrawn from the account.
-Many different investments can be held inside a Traditional IRA but the most common are bonds, stocks, and mutual funds.
+A traditional IRA is an investment vehicle by which dollars get contributed before tax.
+As the traditional IRA grows in value, the growth in the account is tax-deferred.
+This means that taxes will not have to get paid until the money gets withdrawn from the account.
+Many different investments can get held inside a Traditional IRA, but the most common are bonds, stocks, and mutual funds.
 A traditional IRA can be opened online with any number of online brokers.
 Money withdrawn before age 59 and a half will pay an early withdrawal penalty.